huri000/QuickLayout/README.md

 ## Usage of `UIView+QuickLayout`

-Simple use-case:
+Simple use case:

-    // Inside your ViewController Create UIView and add it to view hierarchy let simpleView = UIView()
+    // Create a view and add it to the view hierarchy let simpleView = UIView()
     simpleView.backgroundColor = .gray
     view.addSubview(simpleView)

-    // Set constant height for simpleView
+    // Set constant height
     simpleView.setConstant(.height, value: 50)

-    // Make simpleView cling to its superview's top simpleView.layoutToSuperview(.top)
+    // Make simpleView cling to the top of it's superview simpleView.layoutToSuperview(.top)

-    // Make simpleView cling to its superview's centerX simpleView.layoutToSuperview(.centerX)
+    // Make simpleView cling to the center of it's superview simpleView.layoutToSuperview(.centerX)

-    // Make simpleView cling to its superview's width simpleView.layoutToSuperview(.width, multiplier: 0.8)
+    // Make simpleView get 80% of the width of it's superview simpleView.layoutToSuperview(.width, multiplier: 0.8)

 Example for retrieving back constraint after setting it (Method's result is discardable, but you can access the constraint value after using invoking it):

     let constraint = simpleView.layoutToSuperview(.centerX)

-Center view in superview, and retrieve the x, y constraints in `QLCenterConstraints` object:
+Center simpleView in superview, and retrieve the x, y constraints in `QLCenterConstraints` object:

     let center = simpleView.centerInSuperview()